pluginsGLPI/doc/source/oauthimap/index.rst

 Create the application
 ~~~~~~~~~~~~~~~~~~~~~~

--  Click on **new registration**
+-  Click on **New registration**
--  Indicate the desired name, select the type of account supported then indicate the redirection URL (present in the configuration of the plugin from your GLPI interface:
+-  Enter the desired name, select the type of account supported then enter the redirection URL (present in the configuration of the plugin from your GLPI interface:
    https://XXXXXXXXXXXXXX/marketplace/oauthimap/front/authorization.callback.php) specifying the **Web** option
--  Then click on **register**.
+-  Then click on **Register**.

 .. figure:: images/oauth-imap-3.png
    :alt: